Step 5: If there is a hearing for a final order for protection, what will I have to prove?

 - convince a judge that you need protection and the specific things you asked for in the petition.

-See the Preparing your Case section for ways you can show the judge that you were abused.
+See the At the Hearing section for ways you can show the judge that you were abused.
 You can learn more about the court system in our Preparing for Court – By Yourself section.
 It is also generally best to be represented at a hearing by an attorney who has experience with orders for protection cases.
 You can find legal referrals at our Indiana Finding a Lawyer page.